jackieroger/Project1/README.md

 ## Class methods & attributes

+#### init()
+- This is called automatically when a new class object is created
+- Takes in match/mismatch score matrix type (string), gap opening penalty (int), and gap extension penalty (int)
+- Returns class object (either SmithWaterman or NeedlemanWunsch)

 #### load_scoring_matrix()
 - Takes in no parameters
 - Loads the appropriate scoring matrix based on the name of the scoring matrix that was passed in during object initialization